9 Branching and GithHub Team Workflow

 • Tends to drive more use of branching which reduces risk to a working baseline.

-• Branching provides a more sophisticated method for using Git to evolve your analysis without putting working code at much risk.
+• Branching provides a structured way to evolve your analysis without putting stable, working code at risk.

-• It follows the best practice for separating development, testing, and production.
+• It aligns with best practices for separating development, testing, and production environments.

-• Use branches when you have a working baseline and you want to develop new code while retaining what works until the new code is tested and ready.
+• Use branches whenever you have a stable working baseline and want to develop new code while preserving that stable version until your changes are tested and ready to integrate.